+To achieve our aspirations, we will support visitors to learn about our values through sharing our story and building positive impact experiences to deeply connect them to our special place.
 To achieve our shared purpose and aspirations, a collective effort is required to drive visitation from those who understand and align with our values.
 These visitors are typically those who:

-- Slow down, and connect with local experiences, people and place. - Are seeking a sense of belonging or connectedness to the region. - Are responsible travellers who want to care for the land, 'give back' to the community, and environment. - Understand and look to participate in local social - Stay more than one day, and invest in experiences
+- Slow down, and connect with local experiences, people and place. - Are seeking a sense of belonging or connectedness to the region. - Are responsible travellers who want to care for the land, 'give back' to the community, and environment. - Understand and look to participate in local social norms. - Stay more than one day, and invest in experiences